deefifofun/prints_charming/README.md

 ## 🛠 Future Enhancements

-Though **prints_charming** is replete with features tailored for Linux terminals, the door is always open for additional community-driven enhancements.
-While my current commitments across multiple projects may limit my immediate involvement in further development, your contributions can play a pivotal role in expanding this package's capabilities.
+Though **prints_charming** is replete with features tailored for Linux terminals, the fairy tale isn't over, and the door is always open for additional community-driven enhancements.
+While my current commitments across multiple projects may limit my immediate involvement in further development, your contributions could add new chapters to the prints_charming story.
 For those interested in broadening the library's reach, I welcome contributions that extend support to Windows Command Prompt and PowerShell, as this is currently outside the scope of my planned updates.

 ## 🌟 Key Features